RaymondSHANG/copyFilesRemote/README.md

 I think in later newer versions of nextflow, it might have this function as dicussed here: https://github.com/nextflow-io/nextflow/issues/2844

+Currently, I only one nexf flow script for copy files in copyFilesRemote.nf
 ## Python implementation
 I wrote a python script for this task.